FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Results and Discussion

-We considered one variation of each task from Section \ref{sec:background-tasks}: the $8mm$ Peg, the Medium Gear (with two abutting gears), and the M16 Nut.
-Along with policy success rate, used to measure robustness for Q1, the following metrics are reported to answer Q2: \begin{itemize} \item Duration (s): The average trial length when using an early termination threshold of $p_{term}=0.9$. \item $F_{mean}, F_{max} (N)$: Forces experienced by the robot. \item Early Term.
-Precision: The fraction of early-terminated trials that were actually successful. \item Early Term.
-Recall: The fraction of successful trials which were terminated correctly with $a^{ET} > p_{term}$. \end{itemize}
+Along with success rate, used to measure robustness for Q1, the following metrics are reported for Q2: \begin{itemize} \item Duration (s): For successful episodes, time to reach a successful state (independent of success prediction). \item $F_{mean}, F_{max} (N)$: Forces experienced by the robot. \end{itemize}

-Each reported metric represents $45$ trials spread across $5$ workspace locations for the fixed part, and $3$ pose-estimation error levels ranging from $0-5mm$ (see Fig. \ref{fig:error-viz}).
-Similar randomization ranges were used as in simulation except for the in-hand part randomization where the part was placed centrally in the gripper.
+Each reported metric represents $45$ trials spread across $5$ workspace locations for the fixed part, and $3$ position-estimation error levels ranging from $0-5mm$ (see Fig. \ref{fig:error-viz}).
+Similar randomization ranges were used as in simulation except for the in-hand part randomization where the part was centered in the gripper.
 Results are reported in Table \ref{tab:sim-success-rates}.

-One conclusion for Q1 is that {\sysName} outperformed the \emph{Baseline} method for all tasks whether force is included or excluded from the observation space.
-This suggests that the primary benefits of {\sysName} come from the dynamics randomization and excessive-force penalty.
-For {\sysName}, comparison to the policy without force observation shows that although using force sensing was useful for the easier insertion and gear meshing tasks, it harmed performance for the nut-threading task.
-We hypothesize that this is because nut-threading policies rely more heavily on force observations in simulation; these policies would therefore be more sensitive to any sim-to-real gap for this observation modality.
+One conclusion for Q1 is that {\sysName} outperformed the \emph{Baseline} method for all tasks and \emph{IndustReal} for both the gear meshing and nut threading tasks.
+Ablations show that that the primary performance gains of {\sysName} come from including force observations and the excessive force penalty.
+Although dynamics randomization did not significantly affect success rate, we later show it is important for robustness across controller gains.

-Examining the behavioural metrics for Q2, we notice that {\sysName} used less force than the baseline and had minor improvements in trial duration.
+Examining the behavioural metrics for Q2, we notice that {\sysName} used less force than both baselines and had significant improvements in trial durations when compared to \emph{IndustReal}.
 During experiments, we observed {\sysName} led to gentler interactions between the parts (see accompanying video).
 The reduced force produced by this policy was especially helpful for the M16 Nut which was more susceptible to slipping than the peg or gear.

+For {\sysName}, the main failure cases occurred when there was high position estimation error (above $1\sigma$ of the training noise, see next section).
+Parts got stuck on each other (peg insertion) or the nut was rotated before alignment with the bolt, causing the threads to miss.
+However, we found training unstable with noise above $\sigma=2.5mm$.
+Adopting a curriculum or adding additional sensing modalities (e.g., tactile sensors or wrist-cameras) may help address this.